plone/plone.app.event/docs/designchoices.rst

 - Whole day events last from 0:00 until 23:59:59 on the same day.

 - Open end events end on the same day at 23:59:59.

+- For recurring events, we do not support unlimited occurrences.
+The number of possible recurrences of an event is limited to 1000 occurrences.
+This way, indexing and other operations doesn't take too long.
+The maximum number of occurrences is set via the ``MAXCOUNT`` constant in ``plone.event.recurrence``.